vertica/integrators-guide/content/containers/creating-image.md

 ARG VERTICA_RPM="vertica-x86_64.RHEL6.latest.rpm"
 ```

-The MINIMAL argument is already globally defined--the following line makes the variable available in this stage:
+The `MINIMAL` and `NO_KEYS` arguments are already globally defined--the following lines makes them available in this stage:

 ```
 ARG MINIMAL
+ARG NO_KEYS
 ```

 The next two variables define the default UID and GID of the [dbadmin](https://www.vertica.com/docs/latest/HTML/Content/Authoring/AdministratorsGuide/DBUsersAndPrivileges/Roles/DBADMINRole.htm) user account in the container: